 What About Pistachios that Do NOT Have a Small Opening?

 Just know that there is actually nothing wrong with the pistachios.
 In fact, this is the form that all pistachios start with.
 It is through the drying and roasting process that the pistachio starts to split open which gives it that form we are most familiar with.
-If in the unfortunate case that you encounter pistachios WITHOUT a small opening, you won’t have too much of a choice but to go back to the original caveman ways of opening pistachios.
+If in the unfortunate case you encounter pistachios WITHOUT an opening, there might not be much else to do.
+You might have to return back to the original caveman ways of opening pistachios.
 This means using a hammer or some other heavy-duty tool to hit the pistachio.

 Keep in mind that while using a hammer or mallet, the pistachio may fly across the room.
 This happens because there is no anchorage for the pistachio as you hammer.
 If you wrap one (or several bunches of) pistachios with a towel, they will have nowhere to go when you hammer it.
 Just remember not to hit too hard that you end up crushing the edible part too.